 Your business will never bring in enough revenue if people don't know about you.
 Most businesses don't fail because their service or product is inferior to everything else on the market.
 They fail because no one knows about them or they don't differentiate themselves from the competition.

 But it doesn't matter how good your offerings are or how loved they could be.
 If people don't know about them, your business will never succeed.

 Some businesses think that social media has replaced advertising.

-Elise Shearer has been named as the 2017 recipient of the Tigard’s First Citizen award.
+Craig Dirksen has been named as the 2018 recipient of the Tigard’s First Citizen award.
 Named in honor of John E. Cook, this award recognizes someone who has made in-depth, long-term volunteer contributions to the Tigard community over the years.
-The winner is active, involved, interested and enthusiastic about making Tigard a nice place to live and work.
+The winner is active, involved, interested, and enthusiastic about making Tigard a nice place to live and work.
 This individual excels in any area of unpaid endeavor of education, social services, youth work, and community improvement of public services.
 This award is given in the spirit of all volunteers who remain unknown.